ikrima/gamedevguide/content/ue4guide/performance-optimization/tolva-tool/tolva-perf-analyzer-mode.md

 1. Toggle Generate All Overlap Events

-   Might need to implement this either in python or you might be able to the editor commands to set on all actors/objects: `ue4c>set <classname> <propertyName> <value>`
+   Might need to implement this either in python or you might be able to the editor commands to set on all actors/objects: `#!ue4c set <classname> <propertyName> <value>`

 1. Toggle Anim Dynamics